fiddlecube/compliant-llm/README.md

 python -m cli.main report --summary
 ```

-4. View the test report in a dashboard UI:
+4. View the latest test report in UI:

 ```bash
 python -m cli.main dashboard
 ```

-The dashboard will open in your browser at http://localhost:8501
+This will open the latest report on your browser http://localhost:8502/report

 ### File Structure